queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

 For those formats are not listed above, we are not able to provide any operations, even the most basic operations load and save.

-If an attempting image is not supported, the processor will throw exception.
+If an attempting image is not supported, the application will throw an exception.

 ## Controller